Be-Secure/bes-schema/docs/moi-schema.md

 }
 ```

-The date at which the model was created.
+The date at which the model was added to moi.

-## model_url
+## models.model_url

 ```json
 {